raspberrypilearning/flatgame/en/step_1.md

 To make a flatgame you start by crafting and making hand-drawn artwork for the game.

 You'll need:
-- 🎨 drawing or crafting materials (pens, paper, scissors)
+- 🎨 Drawing or crafting materials (pens, paper, scissors)
-- 📷 a phone or tablet to take photos
+- 📷 A phone or tablet to take photos
-- 👾 the Scratch [starter project](http://rpf.io/flatgame){:target="_blank"}
+- 👾 The Scratch [starter project](http://rpf.io/flatgame){:target="_blank"}

 <div style="border-left: solid; border-width:10px; border-color: #41b653; background-color: #e3f4e6ff; padding: 10px; color: #000000; font-family: inherit;">
 <h3>Did you know?</h3>
-The original flatgame was made by Llaura McGee who is a game designer at <a href="https://dreamfeel.ie/" target="_blank" style="color: #0faeb0; text-decoration: none;">Dreamfeel</a>.
+The original flatgame was made by Llaura McGee, who is a game designer at <a href="https://dreamfeel.ie/" target="_blank" style="color: #0faeb0; text-decoration: none;">Dreamfeel</a>.
 They started making flatgames to make video games look arty!
 </div>